Thomas W. Malone: Electronic business

 In the 1987 article "Electronic markets and electronic hierarchies" written with Joanne Yates and Robert I. Benjamin, Malone predicted many of the major developments in electronic business over the last decade: electronic buying and selling, electronic markets for many kinds of products, "outsourcing" of non-core functions in a firm, and the use of intelligent agents for commerce.

 Publications

-Malone has published over 50 articles, research papers, and book chapters; he is an inventor with 11 patents.
-Books, a selection:
+Malone has published over 100 articles, research papers, and book chapters and is an inventor with 11 patents.
+He is the author of six books: